Why Do Hotels Require You to Be 21?

 The actual reason: liability insurance

 Hotels pay liability premiums based on the actuarial risk profile of their guest base.
-Insurance carriers price coverage on past claims data — which guests have, statistically, been associated with the highest claims volumes?
+Insurance carriers price coverage on past claims data.
+Which guests have, statistically, been associated with the highest claims volumes?
 Under-21 guests show up disproportionately in two claims categories:

 - Property damage from parties